Chorister (horse): 1831: three-year-old season

 Two days later, over the same course and distance, Chorister was matched against Liverpool, a horse who had finished unplaced in the St Leger, in the Gascoigne Stakes.
 The race was run at a slow pace before the horses accelerated entering the straight and after a strongly contested finish the two colts crossed the line together with the judge declaring dead heat.
 Lord Cleveland made an offer to divide the stakes, but Liverpool's owner insisted on a run-off later that afternoon.
 The deciding heat was again run at a very slow pace before the straight, but on this occasion Liverpool showed the superior acceleration to win by two lengths.
 Commenting on the fact that Chorister seemed better suited to racing in a large field of runners the Sporting Magazines correspondent wrote that "it was more agreeable to him to sing with a full orchestra than take a part in a duet".

 On 14 October, Chorister appeared for the final time at Northallerton, where he contested the local Gold Cup.
 He won the two-mile event from Lady Elizabeth.

 Chorister never ran after his win at Northallerton.
 The New Sporting Magazine offered the opinion that he would be a "formidable goer" as a four-year-old, but he did not contest any races in 1832.
 According to the General Stud Book, Chorister died as a five-year-old in 1833.
 The New Sporting Magazine reporting on the 1833 St Leger meeting in September 1833 reported that Chorister had died "a day or two" previously.

 Pedigree

+^ Chorister is inbred 5S x 4S to the stallion Eclipse, meaning that he appears fifth generation (via Joe Andrews)^ and fourth generation on the sire side of his pedigree.

+Chorister is inbred 4S x 4D to the stallion Woodpecker, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.